SNAILTHELAZY/snail-blog-81a2c/_posts/2021-07-05-cheatsheet-of-angular.md

 the file must be placed under the project files.

-Then, you can either use the CLI to serve it, or modify the angular.json.
+Then, you can either use the CLI proxy config option to serve it, or modify the angular.json.

 1. CLI